-Most organisations nowadays have to respond quickly and efficiently to customers’ needs and, let’s face it, often don’t have the time or resources to deal with building maintenance as well as testing and inspection of work at height and Personal Protective Equipment.
+Most organisations nowadays have to respond quickly and efficiently to customers’ needs and, let’s face it, often don’t have the time or resources to deal with building maintenance as well as testing and inspection of Work at Height Systems and Personal Protective Equipment.

-As a result, many businesses are now favouring the use of Planned Preventative Maintenance programmes, outsourced to a specialist work at height compliance and facilities management companies such as Heightsafe Systems/HSFM.
-The main benefits are that it allows them to focus on their core business activities, whilst knowing that their premises are being maintained and that they are meeting all their legal requirements around safety and work at height.
+As a result, many businesses are now favouring the use of Planned Preventative Maintenance programmes, outsourced to specialist Work at Height Compliance Testing and Facilities Management companies such as Heightsafe Systems.
+The main benefits are that it allows them to focus on their core business activities, whilst knowing that their premises are being maintained and that they are meeting all their legal requirements around safety and Work at Height.

 A planned approach to inspection, testing, and certification ensures that all of a building’s assets remain compliant and in line with legislation.
 It’s also worth bearing in mind that the Health and Safety at Work Act 1974 states that it is the duty of an employer to ensure, so far as is reasonably practicable, the health, safety and welfare of all employees when at work.
-As we all know, work at height equipment such as lanyards, walkways, access ladders, lightning protection and guardrails need regular inspection at least annually, although more frequently in some cases.
+As we all know, work at height equipment such as Safety Line Lanyards, Walkways, Access Ladders, Lightning Protection and Guardrails need regular inspection at least annually, although more frequently in some cases.

-If you would like more information on the Planned Preventative Maintenance and work at height compliance services that we provide, contact us on: 020 3819 7199.
+If you would like more information on the Planned Preventative Maintenance and Work at Height compliance services that we provide, contact us online or on 020 3666 0528.